 My husband and I both work from home.
 Sometimes there are leftovers to finish up but if not, we make ourselves a sandwich.
 Making lunch (as is meal-prepping the evening meal) is a nice break from work.
 If I had something to grab and go I would probably be very tempted to take it back to my desk and not have a proper break.

-If I went out for work each day.
+If I went out to work each day.
 I would make myself a sandwich or take in some leftovers because the potential for saving money is tremendous.

 Think about it.